biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Suissa, J.S., Sundue, M.A. and Testo, W.L.
 (2021), Mountains, climate and niche heterogeneity explain global patterns of fern diversity.
 [Journal of Biogeography, 48, 1296-1308](https://doi.org/10.1111/jbi.14076).

   * Xu, M.‐Z., Yang, L.‐H., Kong, H.‐H., Wen, F. and Kang, M. (2021) Congruent spatial patterns of species richness and phylogenetic diversity in karst flora: the case study of _Primulina_ (Gesnariaceae).
 [Journal of Systematics and Evolution, 59, 251-261](http://doi.org/10.1111/jse.12558).

+  * Zhang, Y., Chen, J. and Sun, H. (2021)  Alpine speciation and morphological innovations: revelations from a species-rich genus in the Northern Hemisphere.
+[AoB PLANTS, 13, 3, plab018](https://doi.org/10.1093/aobpla/plab018).

   * Zhu, Z-X, Harris, A.J., Nizamani, M.M., Thornhill, A.H., Scherson, R.A. and Wang, H-F. (2021) Spatial phylogenetics of the native woody plant species in Hainan, China.
 [Ecology and Evolution, 11, 2100-2109](https://doi.org/10.1002/ece3.7180).